-Slumping economy, surging stock market– what’s going on in the US?
+Slumping economy, surging stock market– what’s going on?

-Slumping economy, surging stock market– what’s going on in the US?
+Slumping economy, surging stock market– what’s going on?

 What on earth is going on?
-Why is the US market apparently moving in the opposite direction to the US economy?
+Why is the market moving in the opposite direction to the economy?

 Past performance is not a guide to future performance and may not be repeated.
 Source: Refinitiv Datastream and Schroders.
 Notes: US equities = MSCI USA Index.
 Data from December 1969 to April 2020.